 Sleep Well Beast by The National

 The National are my heroin, they just make everything melt away.
 As with all things beloved, approaching newness produces anxiety.
 And since I don’t universally love their back catalog (Cherry Tree is lost on me), and it had been nearly five years since their last album, the prospect of not liking Sleep Well Beast wasn’t out of the question but would represent a new music well that I didn’t want to stare down longingly for another number of years.
 Luckily, the well is now full, and I’ve had this album on repeat since it came out.
 The same tribal drumming is there, as are the clever, brooding lyrics, but there are more catchy guitar licks, where before they might have settled for cacophony.
+Overall it has a more electronic feel.
 And just look at that album cover.
 I’m not sure anything The National offer will ever top Trouble Will Find me, but Sleep Well Beast shows it’s not entirely out of the question.
 More than anything, as a fan, that this album is a progression keeps things interesting and, if not heroin, at least comforting.
 If you’re similarly obsessed, you’ll want to listen to the band perform Sleep Well Beast in its entirety, courtesy of NPR.

 Echo Mountain Sessions (EP) by Sylvan Esso